cplett/cplett.github.io/page/xtb/5-md.md

 $end
 ```

 Perform a new MD simulation with the **xtb** input file you created before, but add a second block to it as shown above to activate the MTD simulation.
 Check the trajectory again and compare it to the normal MD simulation.

-More information about the technical aspects can be found on the [documentation](https://xtb-docs.readthedocs.io/en/latest/mtd.html) and about the theoretical part in the [original publication](https://pubs.acs.org/doi/10.1021/acs.jctc.9b00143).
+More information about the technical aspects of MTDs can be found on the [documentation](https://xtb-docs.readthedocs.io/en/latest/mtd.html) and about the theoretical part in the [original publication](https://pubs.acs.org/doi/10.1021/acs.jctc.9b00143).